Florian-40/CellSegm/README.md

 Two Jupyter notebooks are proposed.
 - PDESolving.ipynb: generate cell contour probability maps from a private ground truth cell contour segmentation., by solving a dedicated PDE (Eq.
 1 in the paper).
 Two time scheme are proposed: Crank-Nicolson and Forward Euler.
 You can apply this on your own ground truth segmentation and modify the hyper-parameters.

+- Test.ipynb: test iterative Cop-Net inference on a 2D slice of our testing dataset or apply it on your own 2D or 3D dataset.

 ## Model